pvarki/Docusaurus-docs/docs/index.md

 Deploy App makes you capable to start a decentralized military-grade server for your unit, enroll your team in there and make them benefit from your apps quickly.
 It provides a certificate-based identity to each team members' device, handling everything under the hood automatically so that your team Just Can:tm: access various apps built to work with Deploy App.

 Once your team is enrolled, you can manage their access nicely.
 Promote admins that can add & manage your team.
 Revoke users on need.
 Once we're done implementing group management, you can determine specific things to be shared with specific people - same groups across each app you use, all managed from single view.
-On top of this, Deploy App aims to be a platform to especially military users, into which you can integrate your product.

 ## What is Deploy App?